Wasps

 +

-Wasp stings are painful and can be life-threatening for people with allergies.
-Unlike bees, wasps can sting multiple times.
-Disturbing a nest can trigger a mass attack, with some species releasing pheromones that signal other wasps to join the defense.
+Wasp stings are painful and can be deadly for people with allergies.
+Unlike bees, wasps can sting many times.
+Disturbing a nest can lead to a group attack.
+Some wasps release a scent that calls other wasps to join in.

 What's the difference between wasps and hornets?